đź§© Why Your Daily Rosary App’s New Look Isn’t Showing—and How to Fix It! 🚀

 navigator.serviceWorker.addEventListener("controllerchange", () => {

 alert("New design ready!
-Refresh to see the latest button or colors, or try restarting your device.");
+Refresh or restart your device.");

 });